sharpsensoruser/sharp-sensor-demos/GP2Y1040AU0F/README.md

 | 5 | Vcc | Supply Voltage 5V +/-10% |
 | 6 | GND | Ground |

+_**Note**: JCTC connectors may be hard to find in North America.
+As an alternative you can try to use JST 0.8mm pitch 6-pin connector which should be compatible with JCTC.
+You can usually find JST cable assemblies on EBAY for just a few dollars._

 ## UART Interface
 ### Active versus passive mode
 The GP2Y1040AU0F sensor has two modes of operation: **active** mode and **passive** mode.
 By default, the sensor is set to active mode which means it will continuously output air quality data records/packets approximately once per second through its TXD transmitting pin.
 If your application only ever needs to read from the sensor in active mode, you can actually leave the sensor's RXD receiving pin unconnected.